ETC-A/etca-spec/base-isa.md

 ### Immediate Computation

-The second byte has the format `AAA IIIII`, where the 5 bit immediate acts as operand `B`.
-The immediate is sign extended for operations 0-7 and operation 9.
-The immediate is zero extended for operation 8 and operations 10-15. `AAA` is treated the same as in the 2 Register Computation section above.
+The second byte has the format `AAA IIIII`, where the 5 bit immediate acts as operand `B`. `AAA` is treated the same as in the 2 Register Computation section above.

+For operations 8 and operation 10-15, immediate arguments are zero extended.
+For **all** other operations, including those from extensions, immediate arguments are sign extended.

 ### Exceptions